 Overall tone tends to be on the warmer side of things.
 Understandable, since Portra was intended by Kodak to beautify natural skin tones.
 For wedding photos, fashion shoots, portraitures, and street photography, Portra 400 creates a radiant glow in human subjects.
 Cheeks blush, smiles beam, and we can almost feel the warmth radiating off of bare skin.
 In many of the best Portra compositions, the human subjects seem to leap from the frame, looking as alive as if they were standing in front of us, and it’s difficult to think of a film that captures life in a more stunning cast.

-And while we’ve talked it up pretty highly, we’ve not even gotten to Portra’s greatest strength.
+And while I’ve talked it up pretty highly, I’ve not even gotten to Portra’s greatest strength.
 That strength is the film’s simple usability.
 A real benefit for new shooters, those of us using cameras without light-meters or auto-exposure, and anyone who really enjoys pushing their exposures beyond the best advice of their light meter, Portra has an uncanny ability to forgive the shooter for not getting a shot perfectly exposed.

 As for availability, Portra is everywhere (even our local photo lab has some in stock, a pleasant surprise these days).
 It’s also conveniently offered in nearly every current format (35mm, 120/220, 4×5/8×10 sheets).
 Whether you’re shooting a medium format Minolta, a retro point-and-shoot, or a classic German rangefinder, it’s safe to say there’s a Portra for your machine.